cadadr/gemini-scripts/Readme.markdown

 `g2ra.py` is an RSS/Atom proxy for subscribable Gemini pages.
 Uses Flask and Ignition libraries.

+`g2ra.py` can also be used as a command line app to generate a feed, given a gemlog index file.

 **Major caveat**: currently does not handle Gemini redirects.

+### Command line frontend

+#### Generate static feeds from local files

+This could come in handy for you if you are auto-generating a HTML version of your gemlog.
+The operation is simple:

+    % g2ra.py static -u my.url -t atom -a "Author" -p path/to/index.gmi

+See `g2ra.py static --help` for more info.
+The Flask frontend is more lenient when it comes to default values for parameters, command line frontend has a couple more required ones.

+#### Run test server

+You can run a test server as follows:

+    % g2ra.py flask

+This will start a local CGI server you can use.

+### Proxy frontend

 I may one day deploy this on some public server (go ahead if you want to do so yourself, patches welcome!), but as it is now, you are expected to